Diogo46/SO-Project-1-/Trabalho1/README.md

 ## Usage
 [How to use with examples]

+Each operation is executed through the main script recycle_bin.sh.

+1. Delete file(s)

+Moves one or more files or directories to the recycle bin.
+./recycle_bin.sh delete <file1> <file2> ...

+2. List contents

+Displays all items currently in the recycle bin (normal mode) ./recycle_bin.sh list

+There are two extra modes we can use: detailed mode (--detailed) and sort mode (--sort) Detailed mode shows, alongside the same information from normal mode, path, type, perms and owner.
+All of the files in the recycle in can now be sorted using sort.
+The user is able to sort from date and size (descendent order) and name (A to Z and case insensitive).

+./recycle_bin.sh list --sort=size
+./recycle_bin.sh list --sort=date
+./recycle_bin.sh list --sort=name

+Naturally, you can still add the --detailed to have a detailed, sorted list.

+If the recyble bin is empty and you try to list it, it will return "Recycle bin is empty".

+There are two main validation steps throughout the function's usage:
+- if you try to run a flag that's not --detailed or --sort, you will get an error message and then it will show you what the valid options are;
+- if you try to sort by anything other than size, name or date, you will get the same message;

+3. List contents (detailed mode)
+./recycle_bin.sh list --detailed

+4. Restore file

+Restores a deleted file to its original location (by ID or filename).
+./recycle_bin.sh restore <file_id or filename>

+5. Help

+Shows usage instructions and a summary of all available commands.
+./recycle_bin.sh help

 ---

 ## Features
 - [List of implemented features]
 - [Mark optional features]

+Modular design (each action handled by its own function)

+Safe deletion system — files are moved, not permanently erased

+Metadata tracking (stored in metadata.db)

+Recycle bin listing with formatted table output

+Detailed view for full metadata inspection (--detailed)

+File restoration:

+Restores files to their original path

+Recreates missing directories automatically

+Handles naming conflicts (overwrite, rename, or cancel)

+Restores original file permissions and ownership

+Logging system for every action (recyclebin.log)

+Basic error handling (invalid options, missing files, permission issues, etc.)

 ---